-With the nationwide focus on value and quality in healthcare and incentives for healthcare providers to transform their practices and care delivery, most acknowledge that investing in health information technology (health IT) is an imperative.
-For many, the question of how to get health IT to work efficiently and effectively in practice remains a challenge.
-There are a number of strategies, recommendations and best practices based upon implementation experience from a variety of clinical settings.
+With the nationwide focus on value and quality in healthcare and incentives for clinicians to transform their practices and care delivery, investing in health information technology (health IT) is an imperative.
+Yet the question of how to get health IT to work efficiently and effectively in practice remains a challenge for many.

 Making digital information resources available in an easy-to-navigate format is one way to address this question and ease the burden of implementing and using health IT.
 Which is why the Office of the National Coordinator (ONC) within the U.S. Department of Health and Human Services (HHS) created the Health IT Playbook.

 In this Playbook, you’ll find strategies, recommendations, and best practices — extensively researched and gleaned from a variety of clinical settings — to help you find the support you need.
 Taking these steps are intended to help reduce the pain of implementing and using health IT in your practice to advance care information and delivery.